JimDesu/basis-lang/README.md

 ### 6.3 The same-scope rule

-A name introduced as a writeable parameter (`'r` or, in the future, `&r`) cannot be shadowed by another binding of the same base name (`r`) in the same scope.
-The rule prevents the user from accidentally referring to "the same name" while operating at different mode contracts.
-The lexer treats `'r`, `&r`, and `r` as identifier-shape variants of the same name.
+A parameter's name cannot be shadowed by another binding of the same name in the same scope, whatever the parameter's mode.
+The `'`, `&`, and `~` markers are mode markers in the signature, not part of the name — the body refers to every parameter by its bare name — so shadowing a parameter would silently change which contract a bare name operates under; the rule forbids it.

 ### 6.4 The transitive READ contract